 Some times I get crazy ideas, and this might be one of them! 😀 I am embarking on a huge project to create a life size metal peacock sculpture!
-I am building them out of a mix of media from copper, brass, wood, stainless steel and more.
-Each feather will be a separate piece and either painted, enameled, carved or otherwise formed to best serve the project.
+I am building it out of a mix of media from copper, brass, wood, stainless steel and more.
+Each feather will be a separate piece and either painted, patinaed, enameled, carved or otherwise formed to best serve the project.

 I am working from a lot different reference material, but this image on the left shows the ultimate goal.
 I have always loved peacocks and have owned some (Indian Blues and Whites) in the past.
 The colors and form of these amazing birds is unmatched.
 My goal is to do them justice with my artwork.
 I’m using a lot of different techniques in this project, and spending countless hours – but it will be worth it in the end!

 Recent Photo: November 13, 2023 – COMPLETE!!
 4 years in the making!
 Brass- Copper- Stainless Steel- Scrap Metal- Wood- Enameling- and a ton of patina!
 The Peacock- just over 6.5′ tall and don’t ask what he weighs!
 CLICK HERE FOR MORE FINAL IMAGES

 Metal Peacock Sculpture – The Story in Photos: